alexchoi330/Bank-Stock-Account/README.md

 - Why is this project of interest to you?

-    At first, I was planning to do something like a debt manager, as I've seen some ads about it while watching youtube.
-But, then I realized that I am a young investor who owns a bit of some stocks in the market and it would be helpful to make such an application for myself and other investors out there.
-Both debt and quity manager was what came to my mind first, when I started thinking about what to create. *I am not 100% certain about doing equity though, I may want to do both equity and debt or just equity or debt.
-    I'll find out before 2nd phase of the project hopefully.*
+    At first, I planned to develop a debt account, but I realized that so many more features and functions can be added along with the debt account.
+And I do some investing myself as well so I figured that it'd be a fantastic idea to build an application that could benefit people like me.
+It also seemed way more fun to implement tons of more functions and features into my application.

 ### -User Stories-